 The best seafood I’ve had in Istria is fresh oysters (from Lim Fjord), crab claws, grilled fish, sardines and octopus.
 Some of these delights are seasonal, but if you visit in the spring (April or May) you can have all of the above.
 The quality and freshness of Istrian seafood is top-notch.

 Where to find great seafood

 I visited Istria in the spring, just in time for the wild asparagus season.
 That means many of the dishes contained asparagus, including soup, octopus salad and purée.
 I’m not an asparagus fan in general, and the sort we have in Denmark both tastes and looks different.

 – TRUFFLES –

-My favorite Istrian delight is truffles and I can’t get over how exquisite they taste.
+My favorite food in Istria is truffles and I can’t get over how exquisite they taste.
 Croatians add truffles to almost any dish and so far I’ve tasted cheese with truffle, pasta with truffle, scrambled eggs with truffle, chocolate, wine, beer, patée and sausage with truffle.

 You name it, they add truffle.

 Istria is truffle heaven and its capital is Buzet, which is the countryside.
 I’ve had the best truffle meals in this area (I’m looking at you, Motovun and Hum), probably because those dishes were home-cooked and local.